Seagate/uds-deploy-k8s/README.md

    ```

 ## Deploying Pilot Link on Kubernetes
-**UDS Pilot Link** can be depolyed on a single or multi node Kubernetes cluster.
+**UDS Pilot Link** can be deployed on a single or multi node Kubernetes cluster.

-### Labling a Node for Storage Detection
+### Labelling a Node for Storage Detection
 If you want to use the **UDS Pilot Link** deployment to detect storage, you will need to label the node so the deployment can be assigned to the designated node

 1. This example cluster has 4 nodes: